Information Presentation Basics

 The Pivot Grid has been designed to convert lengthy table data into compact reports that display summarized data, and can easily be customized by end-users to achieve the desired layout.
 These compact reports bring you the functionality of Pivot Tables that are available in such applications as Microsoft Access or Microsoft Excel.
 At the same time, they bring you visual consistency with the rest of our advanced controls and eliminate the need to have anything but totally managed controls in your applications.

-To see how the ASPxPivotGrid> converts raw table data into a flexible report, imagine a car sales database with the following structure:
+To see how the PivotGrid converts raw table data into a flexible report, imagine a car sales database with the following structure:

 The image below shows you how raw table data is transformed into a compact report that allows data to be easily analyzed.

-The pivot report can also generally be compared to a three-dimensional chart.
+The pivot report can also be compared to a three-dimensional chart in a general case.
 If you analyze car sales data, you will have car models on one axis, time on another axis and sales volume on the third.
-In terms of the ASPxPivotGrid, you could have the car model field in the column area, purchase date field in the row area and the sales amount calculated for each column and row intersection.
+In terms of the XtraPivotGrid, you could have the car model field in the column area, purchase date field in the row area and the sales amount calculated for each column and row intersection.

 For example, take a look at the following 3D chart that shows the changes in sales over years for different car categories.

-The ASPxPivotGrid can display the same data in the following format.
+The XtraPivotGrid can display the same data in the following format.